Term: Summer Term 2019

 Throughout the year, OLM focuses on different elements of Catholic Social Teaching (CST).
 Each month we look at a different value and discuss what each one means:

 September- We are Called to Live as Family and Community

 October- Rights and Responsibilities

 February- An Option for the Poor and Vulnerable

 March- The Dignity of the Human Person

 May- The Dignity and Rights of Workers

 Please ask your child what we have discussed.

-In P.E. lessons this term we will look at a range of different dances and create our own, based on the topic 'Human body'.
+In P.E. lessons this term we will look at a range of different dances and create our own, based on the topic 'Legends'.
 We will perform these to our buddies in nursery.
 After half term we will be doing gymnastics and focus on stretching and curling our bodies to create sequences which we will perform to our partner class.